Is merging worth it? Securely evaluating the information gain for causal dataset acquisition: METHOD

 \subsection{Quantifying Data Merge Utility through Expected Information Gain}

-In order to quantify the value of a data merge, we draw inspiration from Bayesian experimental design \cite{chaloner1995bayesian, rainforth2024modern}.
-Bayesian experimental design applies information theory to provide a measure of what performing a particular experiment would tell us about a parameter of interest, relative to our current beliefs about the parameter value.
+In order to quantify the value of a data merge, we draw inspiration from Bayesian experimental design \citep[BED;][]{chaloner1995bayesian, rainforth2024modern}.
+BED applies information theory to provide a measure of what performing a particular experiment would tell us about a parameter of interest, relative to our current beliefs about the parameter value.
 In our context, the `design' of the experiment corresponds to choosing a dataset $\cD_e$, and the outcome is observing $\{Y^e_{i}\}^{n_e}_{i=1}$.
-The value of an experiment is quantified via the expected information gain (EIG)~\cite{lindley1956measure}, which measures the expected reduction in uncertainty in the parameters, as measured by Shannon entropy, when moving from the post host posterior, $P(\theta|\cD_0)$ to the post merge posterior, $P(\theta|\cD_0,\cD_e)$.
-Mathematically, this is expressed as:
+The value of an experiment is quantified via the expected information gain~\citep[EIG;][]{lindley1956measure}, which measures the expected reduction in uncertainty in the parameters, as measured by Shannon entropy, when moving from the post host posterior, $P(\theta|\cD_0)$ to the post merge posterior, $P(\theta|\cD_0,\cD_e)$: